 Ms. Comeaux works directly with the CFO, the Compliance/Budget Officer, and all Picard staff to maintain and monitor project files and maintains all personnel and employment records for the Center.
 She works to support all Center-wide projects.
 Comeaux has over 15 years experience in Finance and Business Management with 10 years in the public sector.

-Ms. Bergeron has nearly eight years of cumulative experience in research administration at a doctoral-granting institution with Higher Research Activity.
+Ms. Bergeron has over 10 years of cumulative experience in research administration at an R1 doctoral-granting institution.
 She has served as a research administrator at the University of Louisiana at Lafayette, first as a pre-award administrator in the Office of Research and Sponsored Programs under the Vice President for Research, then moving up into the role of Senior Pre-Award Administrator in the same office.
 Currently, she is the Compliance/Budget Officer at the Picard Center, overseeing research administration and compliance for a team of active investigators in the areas of early childhood development and education; early language, literacy and cognitive development; and health, well-being and quality of life studies.
 She also provides guidance to investigators in project development, data collection and analysis, and project management (including programmatic, administrative, and fiscal oversight).

 Management Information Services (MIS): Data, Analysis, and Technology Team